Azure/AgentBaker/e2e/README.md

 ## Running Locally

+**Note: if you have changed code or artifacts used to generate custom data or custom script extension payloads, you should first run `make generate` from the root of the AgentBaker repository.**

 To run the Go implementation of the E2E test suite locally, simply use `e2e-local.sh`.
 This script will setup the call to `go test` for you while also implementing default logic for a set of required environment variables used to interact with Azure.
 These required environment variables include:

 - `SUBSCRIPTION_ID` - default `8ecadfc9-d1a3-4ea4-b844-0d9f87e4d7c8`